AntonioFasano/winfire.js/README.md

 [github.com/AntonioFasano/winfire.js](https://github.com/AntonioFasano/winfire.js)

 This JScript script helps managing Windows Firewall, setting per per interface rules.
+You can use it interactively or inside your own scripts, creating Windows Firewall rules.

 Winfire has been tested under Windows 7.
 It is based on [Windows Firewall with Advanced Security Interfaces](http://msdn.microsoft.com/en-us/library/windows/desktop/ff956124).
 The minimum supported client for this API is Windows Vista and  the minimum supported server is Windows Server 2008.